maickrau/AirHockey/readme.txt

+=== AirHockey game ===

+Team:
+Alexey Sofiev
+Mikko Rautiainen
+Niklas Nyholm
+Rostislav Skudnov

 === The game ===

+AirHockey is a fast-paced multitasking game, which is easy to start at any time.
 The purpose of the game is to hit the puck into the other player's goal.
-You control the two red hockey paddles, and your opponent controls the two yellow paddles.
+One player controls the two red hockey paddles, and the other controls the two blue paddles.
+You may play against the AI, against another player on the same computer or over the Internet.
+Push your multitasking skills to the limits by controlling two paddles at the same time and crush your opponents!

 === Controls ===

-Left paddle is controlled with WASD.
+In Single player and network multiplayer, left paddle is controlled with WASD.
 Right paddle with arrow keys.

 === Single player ===

 The single player mode plays against a simple AI.

+=== Local multiplayer ===

+Two player may play on the same machine, one player uses WASD and GVBN, the other uses arrow keys and numpad arrow keys (Num Lock should be on).

-=== Multiplayer ===
+=== Network multiplayer ===

-To join a multiplayer server, go to the settings tab and change the IP and port to the server's IP and port.
-Then you can use the multiplayer button on the main menu.
+To join a multiplayer server, choose 'Network game' and change the IP and port to the server's IP and port.
+Then you can press the 'Start' button to join the server.
 The game will start when there are two players on the server.

 To host a multiplayer server, simply start the server executable.
 The server will start on port 54321.